Norton Juxta Twycross

-Norton Juxta Twycross, usually known as simply "Norton" (or "Norton-Juxta"), is a village and former civil parish, now in the parish of Twycross, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
+Norton Juxta Twycross, usually known as simply "Norton" (or "Norton-Juxta"), is a village and former civil parish, now in the parish of Twycross, in the Hinckley and Bosworth district of Leicestershire, England.
 The village is part of the church parish of Appleby Magna, with the vicar based in Appleby.
 In 1931 the parish had a population of 249.

 History

 The village has traditionally, and historically, been known as "Norton": deriving from the Anglo-Saxon, meaning "North-Town"; with variable spellings including "Northton" and "Nortone".
 The village, however, was also known for a brief period in the 17th century as "Hoggs Norton".
 The village's current name was acquired to differentiate the village from the several others in the county named Norton.
 "Juxta" is Latin for "near", and Twycross is a small village approximately 2 miles southeast of Norton.